robbyriverside/brevity/README.md

 Generate code instead of hand coding.

-Write a layered specifications and compose a project in phases.
+Write layered specifications and compose a project in phases.

 Each new phase integrates with the existing code.